 Your organization could also offer collegial support during the onboarding program to help the new employee get to know their colleagues early on.
 This is a great way to help your new employee learn more about Finnish working culture and your organization’s culture.

-Funding from the Targeted Mobility Schemes project can be used to support the onboarding and integration of a new employee.
-Learn more about other available funding instruments.
+Financial support from the Targeted Mobility Schemes project can be used to support the onboarding and integration of a new employee.
+Learn more about other available financial support.

 Tip: International employees may be unfamiliar with local holidays and some aspects of Finnish working culture.
 Providing collegial support for your employee helps them learn more about both informal and formal characteristics of your organization and of Finnish working culture.